walterMikula/comp-363-f25-week03/README.md

-# Week 01: Minimum Spanning Trees
+# Week 03: Huffman Encoding

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).